Tiling dense hypergraphs: Transversal tilings -- Proofs

-We prove \cref{thm:rainbow-tiling} by transforming the rainbow tiling problem into a `bipartite' matching problem for directed hypergraphs and then applying our (partite) framework.
+We prove \cref{thm:transversal-tiling} by transforming the transversal tiling problem into a `bipartite' matching problem for directed hypergraphs and then applying our (partite) framework.
 To formalise this transition, we introduce some ad-hoc notation.